BONSAMURAIS/correspondence_tables/README.md

 # Correspondence-tables
-This is a work space for the correspondence tables working group for BONSAI hackathon 2019 [hackathon2019](https://github.com/BONSAMURAIS/hackathon-2019).
-The ongoig discussion of the group on this topic is [here](https://bonsai.groups.io/g/hackathon2019/topic/30417494?p=,,,20,0,0,0::relevance,,%23correspondencetables,20,2,0,30417494,ct=1&ct=1)
+This is a work space for the correspondence tables working group for BONSAI

 ## Background
 BONSAI will draw data from multiple sources, e.g. national supply-use tables, statistical databases etc. These have their own native classification to define products, activities, elementary flows or, generally speaking,  objects/activity flows.

 The integration of these data requires correspondence tables.
-These establish a correspondence between the different names and classifications of flow-objects, activities and properties.
+These establish a correspondence between the different classifications of flow-objects, activities and properties.
+These correspondance tables are sometimes available from data providers (e.g [UN Stats](https://unstats.un.org/unsd/trade/classifications/correspondence-tables.asp)).
+In other cases the correspondance tables are created by the group.

 ## Group members